2 May 2008

 Italy’s celebration is known as La Festa dei Lavoratori and actually has ancient roots in Il Calendimaggio,” a holiday connected with agricultural cycles and still celebrated in some regions today.

-Farmers and seasonal workers traditionally took the day off, ate, drank, and danced together on the first day of May, forgetting for a few hours the long days of hard work throughout the summer that awaited them.
+Farmers and seasonal workers traditionally took the day off, ate, drank, and danced together on the first day of May, forgetting — for a few hours — the long days of summertime hard work that awaited them.

 In modern times, the day is more linked to the common worker, who, lest we forget, still needs a voice and representation in the political structures of every country.
 Italy, in particular, has a long way to go regarding worker’s safety with an average of nearly 1,400 deaths every year because of an industrial or workplace accident.